 Residents of single-family homes, small apartment/condominium buildings, or business that are serviced by the City, can recycle by using City-provided recycling carts/bins.

 - Recyclables are collected each week on the same day as your trash.
-To prevent scavenging, place carts out in the morning by 7 a.m.
+Carts must be out by 7 a.m.

 - Use our online form to report any scavenging activities.